mauriciogracia/petrel-xml/README.md

 - Install it from https://marketplace.visualstudio.com/items?itemName=MauricioGraciaGutierrez.petrel-xml
 - From VScode Extensios (CTRL + SHIFT + X) search for `petrel-xml`

-Once is installed open your Petrel folder, right click on a the name of : rule, function , include block..
+Once is installed open your Petrel folder, right click on a the name of : rule, function , include block, Group, Buttons..
    - go to definition
    - find all references